kartik-venugopal/aural-player/README.md

 * **Usability:**
    * Gesture recognition for essential player/playlist controls (trackpad/MagicMouse).
 Examples:
       * Two finger vertical scroll for volume control
    	  * Two finger horizontal scroll for seeking
    	  * Three finger horizontal swipe to change tracks
    	  * Three finger vertical swipe to scroll to top/bottom of playlist

    * Extensive set of keyboard shortcuts and menu items for quick and convenient access to functionality.
 Examples:
       * Simply press the < > keys to quickly adjust playback rate (i.e. Time stretch effects unit)
    	  * Simply press +/   * keys to quickly adjust pitch (i.e. Pitch shift effects unit)
    	  * Press Shift/Alt+1 to increase/decrease Equalizer bass

 * **Customization:**
    * Numerous preferences to allow user to highly customize functionality.
 Examples:
       * Configure the seek length to your liking … short intervals for smaller tracks and longer intervals to quickly skip through large audiobooks
    	  * Configure the increment/decrement for volume/pan adjustments
    	  * Configure how you want the app to look/behave on startup: Autoplay, volume on startup, window layout on startup, remembered or default playlist on startup, etc.
    	  * Configure window snapping behavior, mouse sensitivity for gestures, and more …

 ### Planned updates

 - A new editor window to manage effects presets
-- The option to remember sound settings for a particular song and apply them automatically whenever that song is played
 - A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background
 - New color schemes